ds-102/fa23/syllabus.md

 ### Lectures
 {:.no_toc}

-Lectures will be held in-person **Tuesdays and Thursdays from 3:30 - 5pm in Li Ka Shing 245**.
-Recordings will be made available on bCourses within 24 hours.
+Lectures will be held in-person **Tuesdays and Thursdays** from **3:30 - 5pm in Li Ka Shing 245**.
+Recordings will be made available on the course website within 24 hours.

 ### Discussion sessions
 {:.no_toc}
 Discussion section will be held on **Wednesdays**, led by your GSIs.
 These sections will cover important problem-solving skills that bridge the concepts in lectures with the skills you’ll need to apply the ideas on the homework and beyond.

 A few weeks into the semester, we will start the Supplemental Sections.
-A typical Supplemental Section consists of prerequisite content you might forgot or missed from Data 100/140 and “catch up” content to reinforce material you may have missed in the previous week.
+A typical Supplemental Section consists of prerequisite content you might've forgotten or missed from Data 100/140 and “catch up” content to reinforce material you may have missed in the previous week.
 Details will be posted on Ed.
 Attending these sections is optional.

 ### Lab sessions
 {:.no_toc}